 Course Design Program

-This three-day, hands-on program will give you the skills you need to design or modify your course with students in mind.
-Start with an analysis of your students, then discuss a variety of methods to design your course incorporating teaching, learning, and assessment techniques that meet their needs.
-Through small group work, discussions, and online activities, you will develop practical solutions to address your concerns and strategies to take advantage of opportunities in your specific course.
+This three-day, hands-on program will give you the skills you need for designing or modifying your course with students in mind.
+Start with an analysis of your students, then discuss a variety of methods for designing your course while incorporating teaching, learning and assessment techniques that meet their needs.
+Through group-work, discussions and online activities, you will develop practical solutions to address your concerns and strategies for taking advantage of opportunities.
 Leave with an overall plan and then modify or create a syllabus as a post-workshop assignment.

-Using classroom and online instruction, the course design program provides opportunities for participants to work on their course design at an individual pace.
-Participants are expected to participate in both classroom and online activities during this workshop.
+Using classroom and online instruction, the course design program allows participants to work on their course design at individual paces.
+Participants are expected to engage in classroom and online activities.

-See the TI workshop and activities calendar for dates: http://www.ucalgary.ca/taylorinstitute/events-workshops/calendar
+See the TI workshop and activities calendar for dates below: